 Borderline Personality Disorder in the Movies

-Most movie portrayals of mental disorders miss the boat, but "Thirteen" nails it
+Most movie portrayals of mental disorders are off, but "Thirteen" nails it.

 It galls me, for example, that even psychiatrists are praising Silver Linings Playbook.
 The movie makes people think that it accurately portrays a patient with bipolar disorder, but spreads common, destructive myths about the disorder.
 A person does not suddenly come out of a manic episode just because his romantic interest says something pertinent!